 - Tottenham Hotspur Stadium has a provision for 7,000 safe standing for home fans and 3,000 for visitors.

-- Nottingham Forest introduced 2,300 safe standing areas at City Ground ahead of the 2024/25 season.
+- Nottingham Forest introduced 2,300 safe standing areas at the City Ground ahead of the 2024/25 season.
 They are located in the upper and lower blocks of Bridford Stand.

 - Southampton introduced 2,500 safe standing zones at St. Mary's in April 2024 when they hosted Stoke City in the final game of that season.
 The club announced their intention to introduce more safe standing seats in the 2024/25 season.